jacubero/aws-architect-associate/docs/simplest.rst

 	    ]
 	}

 * Access policies which are attached to your resources (buckets and objects) are referred to as resource-based policies.
 For example: bucket policies and ACLs are resource-based policies.
 Bucket policies are very similar to IAM policies, but he major difference is you need to define a Principal in the policy and it is embedded in a bucket in S3 versus created in AWS IAM and assigned to a user, group or role.
+Amazon S3 Bucket policies answer the question *Who can access this S3 bycket?* You can also grant cross account access using bucket policies without having to create IAM roles.
+You may find that your IAM policies bump up against the size limit (up to 2 kb for users, 5 kb for groups, and 10 kb for roles), and you can then use bucket policies instead.
+Amazon supports bucket policies of up to 20 kb.
+Another reason you may want to use bucket policies it that you may just want to keep access policies within Amazon S3 rather than using IAM policies cerated in the IAM console.

 .. code-block:: JSON